learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 while (age < 16 ) {
   console.log("You can't have my car keys - you're too young!");
-  age ++;
+  age++;
 }
 ```

-In this example, the `age` variable could be set to anything, especially if this loop was nested inside a function and the variable was set programatically.This loop will run until the age variable is equal to 16.
+In this example, the `age` variable could be set to anything, especially if this loop was nested inside a function and the variable was set programatically.
+This loop will run until the age variable is equal to 16.

 + Create a function `loopingFun`.
 This function should create an variable `i` that stores the number `10`.
 Next, the function should declare a variable `num` that does not store a value yet.
 The while loop should check the condition that the `i` is less than 17.
 The body of the while loop should have the `num` variable store `i` and then increment `i` by one.
 The function should return `num`.